AdelinaM17n/AdelinaM17n.github.io/docs/_posts/projects/_posts/2024-03-23-sinhala-keyboard.markdown

 (The more used letter betweeen the two is assigned to the base key)

 This still left the two pre-nasalised characters dangling, and I had to put them in random keys which wasn't at all intuitive to anybody.
-As such this left me wondering if there was any other other consistent and intuitive method which I could include in the layout for accessing aspirated and pre-nasalised characters
+As such this left me wondering if there was an other consistent and intuitive method which I could include in the layout for accessing aspirated and pre-nasalised characters

 ## Say Hello to Our Messiah, Les Touches Mortes, aka Dead keys
 Dead keys presented itself as the solution to all of my above mentioned issues.
 Dead keys are keys which modify the output of the proceeding keypress.
-Different platforms have different implementations and limitations with them, but on windows with MSKLC I was able to assign a dead key to any key (Unlike xkb on Linux).
+Different platforms have different implementations and limitations with them, but on windows with MSKLC I was able to assign a dead key to any key (Unlike with xkb on Linux).
 So I assigned the `x` key (`ං` on the layout) and `shift+x` (`ඃ` on the layout) as dead keys to access pre-nasalized characters and aspirated characters respectively

 ## Les Touches Mortes : Édition Des Voyelles
 The writing system of the Sinhala language is an abugida, which means that we mark vowel sounds on consonants with diacritics/vowel markers (I still don't know the correct linguistic terminology).
 We also have dedicated vowel letters in Sinhala that are used if the word starts with a vowel sound.
 For all vowels (Which are still in modern usage).
-At first what I settled with with having the vowel marker characters on the base and shift state of the key, and to have the equivalent vowel letters for them to be accessible with `altGr`.
+At first what I settled with having the vowel marker characters on the base and shift state of the key, and to have the equivalent vowel letters for them to be accessible with `altGr`.

 So for example, with the `O` key,
 - `o` -> `ො`